wkandek/kubernetes-dev-cluster/Readme.md

 node2     | 172.16.35.102 |
 node3     | 172.16.35.103 |

 If more than three worker nodes were created the pattern would continue `node4` with ip `172.16.35.104` and so forth.
 Note that the nodes /etc/ssh/sshd_config file has been modified to allow ssh login for ip 172.16.35.10x.
-This will be shown with the master in a later example.
+This will be shown with the master `IPAddr` in a later example and is possible with any nodes `IPAddr`.

 Cluster provisioning scripts for the master and worker nodes are embedded in the Vagrantfile.
 These are fairly straight forward bash shell scripts: `$masterscript` and `$workerscript`.
 Check the echo statements in the code to understand the operations.